valhuber/ApiLogicServer/api_logic_server_cli/templates/tutorial.md

 <summary>Welcome to this Tutorial</summary>

 Use this Tutorial for a quick tour of API Logic Server - automated project creation from a database, and customization including logic.
-As a reference background, a "native" hand-code Flask app is provided for experimentation.
+As a reference background, a "native" hand-coded Flask app (*1.
+Basic_App*) is provided for experimentation.

 The Key Technology Concepts (at end) is an inventory of essential skills for creating Flask/SQLAlchemy systems.
 Each are illustrated here.